Ankle joint sprains

 Signs and symptoms

 The signs of a sprain are pain, swelling of the joint, bruising and limited mobility of the joints.
 As a general rule, we can say that the more swollen the ankle is, the worse the injury.
 If you can still stand and walk on the ankle after twisting it, it's most likely that nothing's broken.
-Nevertheless, it is advisable to consult your GP, or a sports doctor or an orthopaedic specialist to rule out a ruptured ligament or a broken bone.
+Nevertheless, it is advisable to consult your GP, or a sports doctor or an orthopedic specialist to rule out a ruptured ligament or a broken bone.

 Risk factors and causes